 About San Salvatore

 San Salvatore was a Franciscan monastery.
-This Venetian monastery was built on the west side of the fortress of Chania right next to the bastion of the same name.
+This Venetian monastery was built after the 4th Crusade, on the west side of the fortress of Chania right next to the bastion of the same name.
 The original Byzantine church which pre-existed was at first a small domed chapel on the east side, and was expanded to the north and west in three phases from the 15th century (or earlier) until the late Venetian period (middle of 17th century).
 During the Ottoman period, the church was used as a mosque.

 Today the church houses the Byzantine and Post-Byzantine Collection of Chania.
 The south section of the monastery which contained the chapter house, the monks' cells, the cloister and garden, is a unique guesthouse and residency.

 Garden & Cloister

 The San Salvatore monastery is one of the very few historical buildings left in Chania which still has its original cloister, offering total privacy from the outside world as well as inquisitive eyes elsewhere in the building.

 The monastery is located at the very end of the old harbour promenade, in a quiet neighbourhood (Topanas) behind the nautical museum and opposite the San Salvatore Bastion, where the North-West Gate to the old town used to be.
 It is also right next to the main parking area at Talo sqare ("Hand" monument).